-At first glance, it might appear that Photoshop is missing the Dehaze slider that’s so easily accessible in Lightroom.
 If you’re dealing with a photo that has flat contrast, this can throw a wrench in the editing process.
-Luckily, there is a dehaze adjustment in Photoshop that can be accessed via Camera Raw.
+Luckily, you can learn how to dehaze in Photoshop via Camera Raw to improve the clarity of your images.

 Dehaze boosts the contrast and detail in a specific tonal range of the image.
 This will help enhance details through fog or haze in your picture and make a big difference in the final edit.
 So, let’s learn how to dehaze an image in Camera Raw.